 The dough is dreamy and the Japanese tangzhong method of cooking milk and flour together is the secret to its softness.
 I confess I almost like it more than brioche! https://68929dbdae0986db5f439a473dd439fa.safeframe.googlesyndication.com/safeframe/1-0-38/html/container.html

-In addition to the tender, delicate dough, these rolls have a robust dose of cinnamon, sugar, and butter.
+In addition to the tender, delicate dough, these rolls have a robust dose of cinnamon, sugar, and butter spiraled throughout.
 For the finishing touch, I slather them with buttery vanilla cream cheese icing.
 Make them once and these rolls will become part of your weekend repertoire too!

 For this recipe, I break it up over two days.
-Make the dough on day one, let it sit in the fridge overnight, then in the morning, shape and roll the dough, let it rise again, and within an hour, you’ll be biting into a buttery, cinnamon-laden roll.
+Make the dough on day one, let it sit in the fridge overnight, then in the morning, shape and roll the dough, let it rise again, and within the hour you’ll be biting into a buttery, cinnamon-laden roll.